Skip to content

 Released: December 2024

-The first stable release of Stepwright, a fluent API for building structured browser automation scripts.
+The first release of Stepwright, a fluent API for building structured browser automation scripts.

 Features